-- The proposed development would not significantly increase traffic on roads within Warriewood Valley. - With the already planned infrastructure upgrades in Warriewood Valley, the key intersections are expected to operate at satisfactory levels of service with the additional traffic generated by the proposed development. - The proposed vehicular access arrangements are considered to be satisfactory, subject to resolution of final design details of the internal road system. - The transport infrastructure upgrades in the Roads Master Plan are recommended, with timing to be determined by Pittwater Council. - It is recommended that Sydney Buses review service levels an infrastructure upgrades on completion of the development.
+- The proposed development would not significantly increase traffic on roads within Warriewood Valley. - With the already planned infrastructure upgrades in Warriewood Valley, the key intersections are expected to operate at satisfactory levels of service with the additional traffic generated by the proposed development. - The proposed vehicular access arrangements are considered to be satisfactory, and application of the Roads Master Plan's design for local streets is appropriate for the future public road through the site. - Pittwater DCP 21 indicates that for development types not specifically addressed in the DCP, the minimum number of car parking spaces should be determined by reference to the RTA Guide to Traffic Generating Developments or analysis from data from similar developments. - The proposed provision of resident and visitor car parking is in accordance with the minimum requirements of the RTA's Guide, and exceeds the surveyed demand from the 2006 Census, and is considered to be satisfactory. - The proposed provision of car parking for the child care centre would cater for the likely demand for the centre, considering that is would draw a significant proportion of children from within the development itself. - The transport infrastructure upgrades in the Roads Master Plan are recommended, with timing to be determined by Pittwater Council. - It is recommended that Sydney Buses review service levels an infrastructure upgrades on completion of the development.